JoshOrndorff/recipes/CONTRIBUTING.md

 ### Cutting a Release

-It is time to tag a new release when either, enough new features have been contributed that releasing makes sense, or, more likely, Substrate itself has tagged a new release.
+It is time to tag a new release when either enough new features have been contributed that releasing makes sense, or, more likely, Substrate itself has tagged a new release.
 The release process also follows gitflow.
 The process of creating a new release is usually undertaken by the project maintainer, but the steps are outlined here nonetheless.